Tony Smith with family, ca. 1914

 Travels cross-country with his parents and older sister by railroad to see the Panama-Pacific International Exposition in San Francisco.
 In later years, he will recall seeing the Palace of Fine Arts designed by Bernard Maybeck at the Exposition, as well as the Ancestral Pueblo habitation sites they visited in the Southwest.

-Becomes seriously ill from a whooping cough vaccination that affects his central nervous system.
-In order to speed his recovery, he is moved out of the family home and into a small, prefabricated house on the property; a nurse is hired to care for him.
-Is tutored at home and also sporadically attends Sacred Heart Elementary School in Newark.
+Diagnosed with tuberculosis.
+To speed his recovery, he is moved out of the family home and into a one-room pre-fabricated house on the property; a nurse is hired to care for him.

 Commutes from South Orange to New York City to attend St. Francis Xavier, a Jesuit high school, graduating in December 1930.